owl-toolkit/owl/README.md

 ### Content of the Distribution

-Owl is distributed as a platform-specific distributions.
+Owl is distributed as platform-specific distributions.
 Note that the platform-specific distributions contain a platform-independent Java library.
 A distribution contains the following folders:

 * `bin` - Platform-specific command-line tool.
 * `doc` - Additional documentation.
 * `jar` - Platform-independent Java library, source-code, and documentation.
 * `lib` - Platform-specific C library and headers.

 See the [format descriptions](docs/FORMATS.md) for a description of accepted inputs.
 Owl contains a variety of command-line tools originating from Rabinizer 4.0, Delag, and nbadet.

 ### Building a Distribution

 If there is no precompiled distribution for your platform available or if you want to use the latest snapshot, follow the [build instructions](BUILDING.md) to build your own distribution.

-## Citing

-If you want to cite Owl or one of the implemented constructions, then please refer to the help messages (`./owl <subcommand> --help`, `./owl bibliography --help`) to find the correct reference to cite.